Mykonos vase: Description

 There are three metopes that stand out in the pithos.
 At the far right of the middle row, there is a lone warrior drawing his sword and advancing.
 At the far left panel is a lone woman, clasping her hands to her breast.
 The third metope, located directly below the horse in the center of the panels, depicts a single warrior that has been stabbed in the neck, crumpled over his shield while his right hand grasps for his scabbard.
-Amid the violence, we are presented with three single figures, two of which are not (yet) caught up in action but able to contemplate, and one lone dead warrior post-action.
+Amid the violence, we are presented with three single figures, two of which are not yet caught up in action but able to contemplate, and one lone dead warrior post-action.
 The depiction of single figures emphasizes the personal experience of violence.
 It is unknown whether the dead warrior is Greek or Trojan, but perhaps the artist's placement of the figure in the center was his/her way of pointing out that it did not matter which side he was on – his fate was still the same.

 The Mykonos vase alludes to stories within stories, but precludes any easy stringing of the episodes together.
-The vase also plays with viewpoint: it entices the viewer to look through the portholes of the horse and presents the sack of Troy as slaughter of the defenseless, evoking sympathy for victims of war, in spite of the Trojan theft that was the reason for the war.
+The vase also plays with viewpoint: it entices the viewer to look through the portholes of the horse and presents the sack of Troy as slaughter of the defenseless, evoking sympathy for victims of war.